JenieX/userscript-modules-template/README.md

 ## Notes

-- Style files are `scss`, if you don't know what that is, just treat them like css files
+- Style files are `scss`, if you don't know what that is, just use them like css files
 - `html` and `scss` files can be nested inside their parent folders, but their names must be unique
 - If you don't want to use any css files or html files, keep their folders empty
 - `userscript-modules-template.dev.js` file will be created as well (the main reason for this project), which is basically a request to the `dist/userscript-modules-template.user.js` file that is needed to be served somehow.